gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 PS C:\>$R2 = New-AadrmRightsDefinition -DomainName "Contoso.com" -Rights "VIEW"
 ```

-This command creates a rights definition object for all users in the organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.
+This command creates a rights definition object for all users in the organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.The command includes the VIEW right for all users in the Contoso organization.

 ## PARAMETERS